rohany/rohany.github.io/src/content/blog/research-ideas.md

 show that standard software pipelining approaches could re-derive many of the optimizations being applied in machine learning kernels today.
 However, we quickly found that warp specialization could not be considered independently from software pipelining, which directly led to the ideas in [Twill](https://rohany.github.io/publications/twill.pdf).
-Twill is my other favorite paper from my PhD, and proposed a fundamentally new way (based on what I see in the field today) to think about warp specialization.
-Twill grew from an acorn planted over a year ago (theme 3), arose from thinking about a widely-used topic in a different way (theme 2), and the non-standard viewpoint actually worked (theme 1)!
+Twill is my other favorite paper from my PhD, and proposed a fundamentally new way to think about warp specialization.
+Twill grew from an acorn planted over a year ago (theme 3), got started by thinking about a widely-studied topic in a different way (theme 2), and the non-standard viewpoint actually worked (theme 1)!

 # Conclusion